juncyan/cdrlknet/README.md

-# Large kernel convolution application for land cover change detection ofremote sensing images
+# Large kernel convolution application for land cover change detection of remote sensing images

 published in International Journal of Applied Earth Observation and Geoinformation